Annette Messager

 Annette Messager (born 30 November 1943) is a French visual artist.
 She is known for championing the techniques and materials of outsider art.
 In 2005, she won the Golden Lion Award at the Venice Biennale for her artwork at the French Pavilion.
 In 2016, she won the prestigious Praemium Imperiale International Arts Award.
-She lives and works in Malakoff, près de Paris France.
+She lives and works in Malakoff, just outside Paris.

 Biography

 Annette Messager was born on 30 November 1943 in Berck-sur-Mer, France.
 Her father was a photographer and amateur painter.
 Between 1962 and 1966, Messager attended the École des Arts Décoratifs in Paris, France.
 Her mother entered one of her daughter Annette's photographs in a Kodak competition.
 It won an art trip around the world.
 Messager and the late artist Christian Boltanski were partners.